 The law provides students the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the hearing panel's decisions are unacceptable.
 The Registrar's Office at George Fox University has been designated by the institution to coordinate the inspection and review of procedures for student education records, which include admissions, personal and academic files, and academic, cooperative education and placement records.
 Students wishing to review their education records must give a written request to the Registrar listing the item or items of interest.
 Only records covered in the Act will be made available within 45 days of the request.
-Students may have copies made of their education records with certain exceptions.
-These copies will be made at the student's expense at prevailing rates.
-Education records do not include student health records, employment records, alumni records, or records of instructional, administrative and educational personnel that are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute.
+Education records not include student health records, employment records, alumni records, or records of instructional, administrative and educational personnel that are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute.
 Health records, however, may be reviewed by physicians of the student's choosing.